 - 1. Getting Started with Count on Us Programme overview and information about the training sessions and school resource kits. - 2.
-Running Count on Us in School Teacher Guide, Pupil Workbook and inschool practice ideas. - 3.
-Tournament Time Tournament Handbook, information about selecting your Tournament Team and details about the Regional Heats and Final. - 4.
-Extra Resources Domino and T-Shape template, Pentomino letters illustration, Codebreaking charts and 24® Game scorecards.
-Also, examples from previous Heats to use in class or maths club.
+Running Count on Us in School Teacher Guide, Pupil Workbook and inschool practice ideas. - Tournament Time Tournament Handbook, information about selecting your Tournament Team and details about the Regional Heats and Final. - 4.
+Extra Resources Domino and T-Shape templates, Pentomino letters illustration, Codebreaking charts and 24® Game scorecards.
+Also, examples from previous Heats to use in class or maths club are available to download.